Lesson 2 of 5

 The 'Credit or Quit' Rule

-Never roll for a debit unless you have an extremely strong thesis.
-A debit roll means you're paying to extend a losing trade -- the opposite of what the wheel is designed to do.
-If you can't roll for a credit, it's usually better to take assignment and start selling calls.
+This is my #1 rolling rule: never roll for a debit.
+A debit roll means you're paying money to keep a losing trade alive -- the exact opposite of what the wheel is supposed to do.
+If you can't get a credit, take the assignment and start selling covered calls.
+I learned this early and it's saved me thousands.

 Rolling Down and Out

-The most powerful roll moves both down in strike and out in time.
-For example, rolling a $50 put expiring this Friday to a $48 put expiring in 3 weeks.
-You lower your effective assignment price AND collect more premium from the extra time value.
-The tradeoff is tying up capital for longer.
+The best roll moves both down in strike AND out in time.
+Example: your $50 put expires Friday, stock is at $47.
+Roll to a $48 put 3 weeks out.
+You just lowered your effective assignment price by $2 AND collected more premium from the extra time value.
+The tradeoff?
+Your capital is tied up for 3 more weeks.
+But that's usually worth it.

 Rolling Trap: The Infinite Roll

-Some traders roll indefinitely, refusing to take assignment.
-Each roll may be for a tiny credit but ties up capital for weeks.
-Meanwhile, the stock could continue falling and you miss the opportunity to own shares at an already-discounted price and sell aggressive covered calls.
-Set a limit: if you've rolled 2-3 times and the stock hasn't stabilized, take the assignment.
+I've seen traders roll the same position 5, 6, 7 times, refusing to take assignment.
+Each roll collects a tiny credit but locks up capital for weeks.
+Meanwhile the stock keeps sliding and they're missing the opportunity to own shares at a discount and sell aggressive covered calls.
+My rule: 2-3 rolls max.
+If the stock hasn't stabilized by then, take the assignment and move to the CC phase.

-• Roll down-and-out to lower your effective cost basis while collecting premium.
+• Roll down-and-out to lower your effective cost basis while collecting more premium.

 Quick Check